tinacms/tina.io/content/guides/general/inline-blocks/inline-form-fields.md

 > Note that since we don't have a backend set up, the **data changes won't persist** and the toolbar won't save / track form status as expected.
 Please refer to [other guides](https://tinacms.org/guides/) to learn more on setting up a backend.

+### The steps

+1. Import `useForm` and `usePlugin`
+2. Create a form config object
+3. Create and register the form
+4. Use the return data now connected with a TinaCMS form

 **Home.js**

 ```jsx